Healthy Homes Assessment Maupuia

 Maupuia Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement to all Maupuia and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory to all Maupuia and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records of their conformance with the Healthy Homes Standard that apply or will be applied to an apartment rental.
+• Landlords and property managers must keep records to demonstrate conformance with the Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.

-• Private landlords and property managers have to make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any renewal, new or a change in lease.
+• Property managers and private landlords have to make sure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.

 From 1 July 2023